zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/configuration.md

 #### `EscapeDoubleQuoteByTwoDoubleQuotes`
-Represents a string literal parsing type where a double quote should be escaped by an extra double quote.
+Represents a string literal parsing type where a double quote should be escaped by an extra double quote (`"`).

 To check if a Value equals a double quote (`"`), use this c# code:
 ``` csharp